datagraph/jquery-jsonrpc/README.md

 ## Running the tests

 The tests currently rely on being able to successfully make local AJAX calls to load test data.
-This works fine in Firefox 3.6, but WebKit (Chrome and Safari) does not allow file-based AJAX calls.
+This works fine in Firefox 3.64, and 5, but WebKit (Chrome and Safari) does not allow file-based AJAX calls.
 To successfully run tests in Safari or Chrome, you will need to serve the tests from a proper web server like Apache or Nginx.
-The tests have been verified against jQuery 1.4.3, jQuery 1.4.4, and jQuery 1.5.
+The tests have been verified against jQuery 1.4, 1.5, and 1.6.

 ## Authors, License, Development, Thanks